Jewish and Indigenous American Interactions Part 2 with David S. Koffman

 Next up in this two part series is Jewish-Indigenous Encounters: New Trends.
 In this second lecture, Dr David S Koffman will take a closer look at more recent relationships between Indigenous and Jewish communities in America and Canada.
 How have these sets of communities interacted and continued interacting with one another in recent years?
 What is the current state of “dialogue” around genocide, colonialism, language revival, and sovereignty?
 What’s at stake in North American Jewries’ newfound engagement with questions of colonialism and indigeneity?
 Tune in to the second and final lecture by Dr David S Koffman where he will provide answers to these questions and much more.

-Click here for more information on part 1 of this series.
+Click here for more information and to view the on demand video recording of part 1 of this series.

 More About David S Koffman